-The cold smoked meat usually produces saltier and drier foods as the moisture is dried away in a slow process.
+The cold-smoked meat usually produces saltier and drier foods as the moisture is dried away in a slow process.
 However, this method needs proper care because of the health implication of leaving bacteria in the meat.

-Generally, most cold smoked foods are put at a temperature below 1000 F. This is usually not high enough to completely cook raw meats.
+Generally, most cold-smoked foods are put at a temperature below 1000 F. This is usually not high enough to completely cook raw meats.

 But there are some foods like vegetables and seafood that will be enough for this temperature.
-Foods you can cold smoke include ring bologna, cheeses, baked beans, bread, salmon and other types of fish.
+Foods you can cold smoke include ring bologna, cheeses, baked beans, bread, salmon, and other types of fish.

-One major reason why people use cold smoking method is for preservation.
+One major reason why people use the cold smoking method is for preservation.
 If you want to keep your meat for a long time before use, cold smoking the meat will help prolong its shelf life.

 But this is the major reason in the past when there were no refrigerators.
 These days, food preservation is usually done with a refrigerator.
 Most grillers usually put their meat through the cold smoking process mainly because of the extra smoky flavor.

 Cold smoking is done especially for foods that may not be eaten immediately.
 Some meats that are cold smoked may even last for several weeks before they are used.

 Most foods that are cold smoked are usually kept for later use.
 Grillers use this method to preserve meat they may likely not need immediately.

-Another benefit of cold smoking is to add smoky flavor to food.
+Another benefit of cold smoking is to add a smoky flavor to food.
 Some grillers just had to use this process to add some smoky flavor to their already cured meat.

 Cold smoking allows you to prepare some foods that may be too fragile for hot smoking.
 Vegetables and some types of fish may be too delicate for the high heating levels of hot smoking.

 One point to remember when cold smoking is the process doesn’t completely preserve the food.
-In other words, if you leave a cold smoked food for some time, it may get ruined with bacterial.
+In other words, if you leave a cold-smoked food for some time, it may get ruined with bacterial.

-Listeria is one of the every common risk factors associated with the cold smoking process that causes serious health hazards.
+Listeria is one of the common risk factors associated with the cold smoking process that causes serious health hazards.